-Students in the department may pursue a major in classical studies
+Students in the department may pursue a major in the classics, classical studies

 , or Latin

 .
 There is also the option to pursue a minor in the classics.

 We look in depth at the Greco-Roman world from every angle.
 Whether you're interested in classical mythology, Greek art, women in antiquity, tragedy, epic poetry, archaeology, philosophy, religion, politics, history, language, or all of it, there is something in the department with which you can engage.

 We encourage you to explore the discipline as early as your first year by enrolling in our introductory courses in Latin and Greek, though students with a background in the Classics may elect to take higher level courses.
 After only a year of instruction in either language the student will be able to dive into the original texts of ancient authors such as Plato and Cicero.